Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 The longstanding Assured Income for the Severely Handicapped (AISH) program will still be there for those with permanent and severe disabilities who are unable to work.
 A legislated program, AISH will remain fully funded and available to all eligible Albertans.
 Applications will continue to be processed to ensure eligible applicants receive benefits as soon as possible.

-Existing AISH clients will receive more information about the new disability program in the near future and can contact their worker or Alberta Supports if they have questions or want additional information.
+Existing AISH clients can contact their worker or Alberta Supports if they have questions or want additional information.

 Contact